This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon vanilla

-PREP: Move an oven rack to the bottom 1/3 of the oven and then preheat the oven to 425 degrees F. Spray a 9x13 pan and generously on the bottom and sides with cooking spray.
+PREP: Preheat the oven to 425 degrees F. Spray a 9x13 pan and generously on the bottom and sides with cooking spray.
 Place 6 tablespoons of butter in it (straight from the fridge).

 COMBINE: In a high-powered blender, combine 1 cup flour, 1 and 1/3 cups whole milk, 3 large eggs, 1 egg yolk, 1/2 teaspoon salt (reduce if using table salt or if sensitive to salt), 1 teaspoon vanilla, 3 tablespoons of white sugar, and (if desired) 1/4 teaspoon ground cinnamon.
-Before blending mixture, place the prepared pan (with butter in it) on the rack in the bottom 1/3 of the oven.
+Before blending mixture, place the prepared pan (with butter in it) on the oven rack (in the completely preheated oven!)

 BAKE: Place the pan in the oven and bake for 18-23 minutes or until puffed, lightly browned at edges and peaks, and no longer glossy.
 (This is right at 20 minutes for me) Remove from the oven.